McGuffey Readers: Publication

 McGuffey is remembered as a conservative theological teacher.
 He interpreted the goals of public schooling in terms of moral and spiritual education, and attempted to give schools a curriculum that would instill Presbyterian Calvinist beliefs and manners in their students.
 These goals were considered suitable for the relatively homogeneous America of the early- to mid-19th century, though they were less so for the increasingly pluralistic society that developed in the late 19th century and early 20th century.

 The content of the readers changed drastically between McGuffey's 1836–1837 edition and the 1879 edition.
-The revised Readers were compiled to meet the needs of national unity and the dream of an American melting pot for the world's oppressed masses.
+The revised Readers were compiled to meet the needs of national unity and the dream of an American melting pot for the world's masses.
 The Calvinist values of salvation, righteousness, and piety were excluded from the later versions, though they had been prominent in the early Readers.
 The content of the books was secularized and replaced by middle-class civil religion, morality, and values.
 McGuffey's name was featured on these revised editions, yet he neither contributed to them nor approved their content.

 Other types of schoolbooks gradually replaced McGuffey's in the academic marketplace.
 The desire for distinct grade levels and less overtly religious content, and the greater profitability of consumable workbooks all helped to bring about their decline.
 McGuffey's Readers never entirely disappeared, however.
 Reprinted versions of his Readers are still in print, and may be purchased in bookstores across the country.
 Today, McGuffey's Readers are popular among homeschoolers and in some Protestant religious schools.